APPLICATION

 Key quality features

-Chocolate glazing is a rather simple operation with great benefits:
+Chocolate glazing is a relatively simple operation with great benefits:

 Surface aspect

-The surface must be even and void of dull parts
+The surface must be even and void of worn parts.

 Product integrity

-No traces of chocolate should smear the items by shear or melting
+No traces of chocolate should smear the items by shearing or melting.

 Stability